 In 1907, Lady Aberdeen, the viceroy's wife, set up the Women's National Health Association (WNHA) to educate women about preventing disease through better hygiene and nutrition.
-It established mother and baby clubs in Dublin and Belfast and, most importantly, made free or cheap pasteurised milk available to mothers.
+It established mother and baby clubs in Dublin and Belfast and, most importantly, made free or cheap pasteurised milk available to mothers for their new babies.

 Partly due to WNHA lobbying, local authorities were empowered to ensure that all births were registered.
 In 1915 registration became compulsory.
 Consequently, local authorities were able to identify poorer mothers - and it was inevitably poorer mothers - who were thought to be in need of advice on caring for their new babies.

 Historians are divided about whether the drive to educate women about motherhood had much of an impact.
 Instructions from well-meaning middle-class social workers were often unrealistic.
 Hygiene was difficult to maintain by even the most house-proud mother on a small farm or in a tenement.
-Simple, nutritious food was not always available or affordable with the traditional methods they had learned from their own mothers.
-Such advice may even have a detrimental effect, making practices like breast-feeding more regimented and therefore more difficult and unattractive.
+Simple, nutritious food was not always available or affordable.